 The internal lingo, phrases, and jargon was something I expected to spend a bit of time to internalize.
 That was relatively easy but I still look up every now and then something I’m not familiar with.

 Working from home, as I’ve been doing for many years now, was also something I slid right into.
 I don’t specifically have an office space – I can go and work at the local Microsoft Finland office, but there isn’t a requirement for me to do that.
 The commute on public transportation takes me about 45 minutes each way, so usually, I choose to save 90 minutes and work from my home office.
 But at times, I need the air – and I need to meet people, old and new friends.
 I settled into a pace of working from the office one or two days a week and then working remotely for the rest.
 Obviously right now, with the pandemic situation, I’ve worked fully from home.
-I’m grateful for many of my colleagues for their patience in helping someone like me virtually when I have questions.
+I’m grateful to many of my colleagues for their patience in helping someone like me virtually when I have questions.
 That’s certainly one of the things I perhaps didn’t witness in 2007 when I initially joined – everyone was so busy, that it was super hard to ask and receive help.
 Now, it’s very different.

-I jotted down a few months ago to “go and ask, anyone, when you need to” instead of waiting for the right time and meeting to do so.
+I jotted down a few months ago to “go and ask anyone when you need to” instead of waiting for the right time and meeting to do so.
 This was a key insight for me to get into my new role.

 Some of the learnings at Microsoft have been internal processes.
 Not everything is documented in top-notch fashion, as with any company with a long history.
 You sometimes need to do a bit of digging to find something, yet I’ve found that everyone has been amicable, helpful, and approachable.
-I schedule quick sync calls, and coffee meets each week, and they’ve proven to be extremely useful.
+I schedule quick sync calls and coffee meets each week, and they’ve proven to be extremely useful.

 What I particularly like about the role is the challenge.
 It’s very close to being an entrepreneur, and I guess the word for that used to be intrapreneur back in the day.
 The global, strategic vision that drives the markets and influences my role, combined with local Go-To-Market plans, has certainly given me a learning curve.
 I’ve mostly worried about local clients with a global reach in my previous jobs.
 It’s both abstract and very tangible, and it nicely comes out as a mix of technology, marketing, people, and the business.